ChronoFare/Music_Therapy_FYP/Research.md

 3. Focuses on the technical part, not the musical aspect of therapy.

 ### Solution: Integrating Music Therapy with VR Rehabilitation
-By marrying the idea of music therapy with VR rehabilitation, we can reap the benefits of engaging the patient's interests while keep
+By marrying the idea of music therapy with VR rehabilitation, we can reap the benefits of engaging the patient's interests while keeping their rehabilitation program on track.

+By tracking the patients movements, feedback can be used by the OT to make

 ### References